Ralph519/presctrack/readme.md

 - then run npm run watch on your console

 ## Database
-- sample data is available on the database folder.
-Copy the contents and run it on your PHPmyAdmin
+- sample data is available on the database, seed folder.
+Copy the contents of items.txt file and run it on your PHPmyAdmin